critgeog/urban_scott/README.md

 * stay: indicator of whether tract is in the 3/4 that stay or the 1/4 that get removed

-### A note on the nine Counties selected
-Our selection of nine counties includes three groups of three counties.
-The three groups exhibit patterns of housing unit decline, stability, and growth between 1990 and 2015-19 ACS.

-* 'Decline' group includes: Orleans Parish, LA; St. Louis, MO; and Wayne County, MI
-* 'Stable' group includes: Allegheny County, PA; Hamilton, OH; and Essex County, NJ
-* 'Growth' group includes: Orange County, FL; Riverside County, CA; and Tarrant County, TX

-According to the 1990 Census, these three groups have an average of 417,734, 413,623.0, 419,228.3 housing units, respectively.
-Conversely, according to the 2015-19 ACS, these three groups have an average of 394,546, 432,371, 714,763 housing units, respectively.
-Raw data is [here](insert link).
-A complete record of housing unit totals for all counties between 1990 and 2015-19 is [here](insert link)

 ##### steps to upload gdbtable via command line